signify-nz/silverstripe-security-headers/docs/en/01_setup-config.md

 # Setup and Basic Configuration

-The middleware is already added when you install the module.
+The middleware is automatically enabled when you install the module.

 ## Configure the headers